(Phase 1: 2019-2022)

 - That a relationist ethos is worth pursuing.

-The first event in the Peace and Stability Dialogue Series is being held on 21 November 2019, in conjunction with ‘World Philosophy Day’, at the University of Queensland, St Lucia Campus.
+The first event in the Peace and Stability Dialogue Series was held on 21 November 2019, in conjunction with ‘World Philosophy Day’, at the University of Queensland, St Lucia Campus.

 Please click here for all the details about this important and fascinating 1-day symposium.